 Chapel Hill, NC

 "If you are like me, you have a lot of different stringed instruments, and you don't want to put permanent pickups on all of them.
-Gregg's pickup fits the bill.
+This acoustic guitar pickup fits the bill.
 You put it on, use it for the performance or recording session, then take it off when you're done.
 It sounds amazingly warm and clear.
 You don't even need a pre-amp!
 If you prefer to install it permanently, you can do that as well.
-It's a great design, and an answer to a prayer!"
+This acoustic guitar microphone is a great design, and an answer to a prayer!"

 To utilize the same setup as this musician, order the following: